Djokovic, Nadal beat Italian teens to reach French Open QFs - WHIZ News

 Schwartzman saved seven set points in the opening set Monday on the way to eliminating Jan-Lennard Struff 7-6 (9), 6-4, 7-5.

-Gauff now meets Barbora Krejcikova, who reached her first major quarterfinal with a 6-2, 6-0 victory over Sloane Stephens, the 2017 U.S. Open champion and 2018 French Open runner-up.

-Maria Sakkari, who is seeded 17th, beat No. 4 Sofia Kenin, last year’s runner-up, 6-1, 6-3.
-Sakkari’s quarterfinal opponent will be 2020 champion Iga Swiatek or Marta Kostyuk.
+Another quarterfinal will be Maria Sakkari against defending champion Iga Swiatek or Marta Kostyuk.
+Sakkari eliminated 2020 runner-up Sofia Kenin 6-1, 6-3.

-Gauff, Krejcikova and Sakkari are three of the six women making their Grand Slam quarterfinal debuts.
+Gauff, Krejcikova and Sakkari are three of the six women making Grand Slam quarterfinal debuts, the most at any major in the professional era.

 On an afternoon that began with the sun shining, before clouds intervened, Djokovic’s two-handed backhand, his best shot, was off.
 Way off.